puppetlabs/cisco_ios/README.md

 namevar

-The name of the Puppet resource, not used to manage the device
+The name of the Puppet resource — not used to manage the device.

 #### network_trunk